Last updated on January 15th, 2022 at 10:23 pm

 First, you need to mark the tree using any forest tape and then mark the points with a spray.
 Ideally, the marks should be 4 ft apart from each other means each log will be cut into a length of 4 ft.

-Then you should start cutting ¾ th of the way through the trunk along all the markings.
-It’s very important to turn the tree trunk over so that you can starting cutting from another side as well.
-The idea behind flipping the trunk is that you don’t want chainsaw hitting the ground and its teeth getting damaged.
+Then you should start cutting ¾-th of the way through the trunk along all the markings.
+It’s very important to turn the tree trunk over so that you can start cutting from another side as well.
+The idea behind flipping the trunk is that you don’t want the chainsaw hitting the ground and its teeth getting damaged.

 - Start splitting logs in 16-inch size

 Once you have the trunk split into 4 ft blocks then you can start splitting them further into a smaller chunk of 16-inch using a chainsaw by putting them on the chopping block or deck.
 You can continue on splitting until you get your desired size for firewood to be used in your wood stove.